Willem-Alexander of the Netherlands: Early life and education

-He had two younger brothers: Prince Friso (1968–2013) and Prince Constantijn (born in 1969).
+He had two younger brothers: Prince Friso (1968–2013) and Prince Constantijn (b.
+1969).
 He lived with his family at the castle Drakensteyn in the hamlet Lage Vuursche near Baarn from his birth until 1981, when they moved to the larger palace Huis ten Bosch in The Hague.
 His mother, Beatrix, became Queen of the Netherlands in 1980, after his grandmother Juliana abdicated.
 He then received the title of Prince of Orange as heir apparent to the throne of the Kingdom of the Netherlands at the age of 13.

 Willem-Alexander attended local state primary school Nieuwe Baarnse Elementary School in Baarn from 1973 to 1979.
-He went to two different state secondary schools: the Baarns Lyceum in Baarn from 1979 to 1981 and the Eerste Vrijzinnig Christelijk Lyceum in The Hague from 1981 to 1983, and the private sixth-form college United World College of the Atlantic in Wales, the UK (1983 to 1985), from which he received his International Baccalaureate.
+He went to two different state secondary schools (the Baarns Lyceum in Baarn from 1979 to 1981 and the Eerste Vrijzinnig Christelijk Lyceum in The Hague from 1981 to 1983) and the private sixth-form college United World College of the Atlantic in Wales (1983 to 1985), where he received his International Baccalaureate.

-After his military service from 1985 to 1987, Willem-Alexander studied History at Leiden University from 1987 onwards and received his MA degree (doctorandus) in 1993.
-His final thesis was on the Dutch response to France's decision under President Charles de Gaulle to leave the NATO's integrated command structure.
+After his military service from 1985 to 1987, Willem-Alexander studied history at Leiden University from 1987 onwards and received his Master of Arts degree (doctorandus) in 1993.
+His final thesis was on the Dutch response to France's decision under President Charles de Gaulle to leave NATO's integrated command structure.

-Willem-Alexander speaks English, Spanish, French and German (his father's native language, despite never getting German language lessons from him) fluently in addition to his native Dutch.
+Willem-Alexander speaks English, Spanish, French, and German (his father's native language) in addition to his native Dutch.

 Military training and career

 Between secondary school and his university education, Willem-Alexander performed military service in the Royal Netherlands Navy from August 1985 until January 1987.
-He received his training at the Royal Netherlands Naval College and the frigates HNLMS Tromp and HNLMS Abraham Crijnssen, where he was an ensign.
-In 1988 he received additional training at the ship HNLMS Van Kinsbergen and became a lieutenant (junior grade) (wachtofficier).
+He received his training at the Royal Netherlands Naval College and in the frigates HNLMS Tromp and HNLMS Abraham Crijnssen, where he was an ensign.
+In 1988 he received additional training in the ship HNLMS Van Kinsbergen and became a lieutenant (junior grade) (wachtofficier).

 As a reservist for the Royal Netherlands Navy, Willem-Alexander was promoted to lieutenant commander in 1995, commander in 1997, Captain at Sea in 2001, and commodore in 2005.
 As a reservist for the Royal Netherlands Army, he was made a major (Grenadiers' and Rifles Guard Regiment) in 1995, and was promoted to lieutenant colonel in 1997, colonel in 2001, and brigadier general in 2005.
 As a reservist for the Royal Netherlands Air Force, he was made squadron leader in 1995 and promoted to air commodore in 2005.
 As a reservist for the Royal Marechaussee, he was made brigadier general in 2005.

 Before his investiture as king in 2013, Willem-Alexander was honourably discharged from the armed forces.
 The government declared that the head of state cannot be a serving member of the armed forces, since the government itself holds supreme command over the armed forces.
 As king, Willem-Alexander may choose to wear a military uniform with royal insignia, but not with his former rank insignia.